mateuszjurewicz/notes_public/notes/English Vocabulary.md

 a blow of mercy, a death blow to end someone's suffering.
 - `deciduous`
 of trees, having leafs and shedding them in autumn.
 Antonym of `evergreen`.
+- `demerit`
+A mark made by a teacher or an authority figure against one's record for a fault or misconduct.
+When a student misbehaves they are given a ---.
 - `demitasse`
 a small cup used for drinking espresso coffee.
 - `derrière`